 Did you make this recipe?
 If so, please leave a 5-star review on the recipe card below.

 - 1 teaspoon ground cinnamon

 - ½ cup butter 1 stick, softened

 - 1 large egg

-- Preheat oven to 350 degrees F. Line rimmed baking sheets with parchment paper.
+- Preheat oven to 350℉.
+Line rimmed baking sheets with silicone baking mats or parchment paper.

-- Combine flour, baking soda, baking powder, cinnamon, nutmeg and salt in medium bowl.
-In large mixer bowl, beat sugar and butter until well blended.
-Beat in pumpkin, egg and vanilla until smooth.
+- Combine flour, baking soda, baking powder, cinnamon, nutmeg, and salt in a medium bowl.
+In a large mixing bowl, beat sugar and butter until well blended.
+Beat in pumpkin, egg, and vanilla until smooth.
 Gradually beat in flour mixture.
 Drop by rounded teaspoon onto prepared baking sheets.

-- Bake for 15 to 18 minutes or until ledges are firm.
+- Bake for 15 to 18 minutes or until the edges are firm.
 Cool on baking sheets for 2 minutes then remove to wire racks to cool completely.